Bios-Marcel/cordless/README.md

 [you need to have go installed](https://golang.org/doc/install).

 In order to execute the application, simply run the executable, which lies at `$GOPATH/bin/cordless`.
-In order to be able to run this from your commandline, `$GOPATH/bin` has to be in your `PATH` variable.
+In order to be able to run this from your terminal, `$GOPATH/bin` has to be in your `PATH` variable.

 ### Configuration

+You have got two login choice, either you use your username and password or you use your current authentication token.
+Using your password only works if your account does not have Two-Factor authentication, which is you should use!

-Cordless doesn't need anything besides your Discord token.
+Besides your login data / token, cordless doesn't need anything else.
 The application will ask you to input the token in case it can't be found.

 In order to retrieve your token, simply follow the steps in the graphic below: